 Physical impairments to brushing/flossing

 If you have recently injured your hands, fingers, arms, shoulders, or suffer from any type of arthritis or physical disability, you may not be able to brush and floss as well as you should.
-There are ways to help Anchorage residents improve their dental health beyond brushing and flossing, but Dr. Mishler, Dr. Bragiel, Dr. Marchant, Dr. Henrie & Dr. Madsen need to know so that we can provide you with the oral hygiene help you need.
+There are ways to help Anchorage residents improve their dental health beyond brushing and flossing, but Dr. Mishler, Dr. Bragiel, Dr. Marchant and Dr. Henrie need to know so that we can provide you with the oral hygiene help you need.

 Side-Effects and Dental Health